abbychriss/nonlinearity_studies/README.md

 ## Overview

-This package provides tools to:
-- Load and analyze FITS format detector data
-- Calculate noise and gain characteristics from zero and one electron peaks
-- Measure nonlinearity across different charge ranges
-- Generate publication-quality plots of charge distributions and nonlinearity curves
-- Process data using command-line tools for batch analysis

-## Features

 - **Noise & Gain Calculation**: Determines pedestal, noise and gain from data and converts to e-
 - **Peak Finder**: Finds all electron peaks in charge distribution
 - **Nonlinearity Computation**: Quantifies detector response linearity as a function of charge